diegorafael/sqlitequerybuilder/README.md

 * There's no reasonable reason to keep thousands of classes to make the same queries where almost only columns and tables names are changed
 * You get much more performance than using the common built-in lambda based feature (they loads the whole table data to memory to perform filters)

-Coding without handle string keep the code dry and clean, allowing you to create reusable custom features to your data access strategies and makes the code fluent and pretty easy to understand and maintain.
+Coding without handle string concatenations keep the code dry and clean, allowing you to create reusable custom features to your data access strategies and makes the code fluent and pretty easy to understand and maintain.

 How to use
 ----------

 Let's see some code!

-Supposing a simple class (database table equivallent):
+Supposing a simple class (database table equivalent):

 ```C#
 public class Person